sameer-goel/aws-machine-learning/10_QnA.md

 - KNN

 Q. Classify good and bad sentences using LSTM
-- Vectorize sentenses -> Tarform them to NUMERIC with PADDING -> Use sentences as input
+- Vectorize sentences -> Transform them to NUMERIC with PADDING -> Use sentences as input

 Q. correlation between variable is -.9
-- inversly propotional
+- inversely proportional

 Q. Data set is uneven for fraud Detection dataset
 - SMOTE